 - Christina Dudley of Poquoson

 What Do You Notice?
 Tina Fuller of Buchanan wrote an inquiry lesson on proper fractions, improper fractions, whole numbers, and mixed numbers.
-This could be adapted into an online activity, sing break-out rooms for student collaboration.
+This could be adapted into an online activity, using break-out rooms for student collaboration.